 SCREENING ‘COCOONED IN HARMONY’: REFLECTIONS AND THE WAY FORWARD

-This blog post reflects on the local, national and international screenings and other developments related to the documentary ‘Cocooned in harmony’, and reflections on some of the questions that have often come up after the documentary screening are discussed under the sub-headings below.
+This blog post reflects on the local, national and international screenings and other developments related to the documentary ‘Cocooned in Harmony’, and reflections on some of the questions that have often come up after the documentary screenings.

 The Journey of ‘Cocooned in Harmony’ so far